 Soroptimists in Flintshire Progress Report

-- Region President Hilary Laidler SI Ellesmere Port
+Region Federation Councillor Hilary Laidler SI Ellesmere Port

-Region & ‘Club’ social media continue to be the main marketing strategy and production of flyers that members distribute.
+Region and ‘Club’ social media continue to be the main marketing strategy, with distribution of flyers whenever possible.

 Deeside Women’s Refuge